Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Anti-Reflective Coatings

 The above calculations assume all reflections are specular, the refractive index is constant throughout the thickness of the SLAR, and there are no losses in the SLAR ($k_{\text{SLAR}}=0$).
 The incident light is also assumed to be unpolarized.
 This final assumption is not valid for \teo~due to birefringence.
 In this case, the refractive index varies between 1 and the true refractive index depending on the axis of propagation.

 Based on their refractive index and availability, the following coatings were selected.
-For Ge, we study SiO$_2$, TiO$_2$, and HfO$_2$.
+For Ge, we study Al$_2$O$_3$, SiO$_2$, TiO$_2$, and HfO$_2$.
 For Si, we study SiO$_2$ and HfO$_2$.
 Figure~\ref{wafer_closeup} shows the wafers produced for this study.
-We would have liked to test Al$_2$O$_3$ on Si, but it was unavailable.
-This is why Al$_2$O$_3$ was only used for Ge.
+Al$_2$O$_3$ is a promising candidate.
+We were not able to obtain the materials to deposit it on Si, so it was only used for Ge.